bcgov/nr-broker/docs/README.md

 NR Broker is a customizable software deployment business intelligence tool.
 It automates access to secrets stored in [HashiCorp Vault](https://www.vaultproject.io) by software (applications, GitHub Actions, etc.), audits activities (builds, installations, provisioning secrets, etc.) and enables access automation.

 Users can search, browse objects, view a graph representation and review activities using a web application.
 Developers integrate NR Broker into workflows by sending their intentions, requesting access and recording activity using http requests.
-As such, NR broker works on private on-premise clouds, AWS, OpenShift Clouds and more.
+As such, NR Broker works on private on-premise clouds, AWS, OpenShift Clouds and more.

 <img src="./images/broker_architecture.png" alt="NR Broker Lifecycle" width="900"/>